 Available actions:

-Bite (1 action): The assalid sticks a sharpened mouthpart into an enemy in an attempt to remove a chunk of flesh.
+Bite (1 action): The Assalid sticks a sharpened mouthpart into an enemy in an attempt to remove a chunk of flesh.
 This is an attack with a value equal to the Assalid’s current attack value.

-Tail whip (1 action): The assalid whips it’s tail at an enemy, possibly entangling an enemies’ weapon.
+Tail whip (1 action): The Assalid whips its tail at an enemy, possibly entangling an enemies’ weapon.
 This is an attack with the entangle weapon property equal to the Assalid’s current attack value.

-Acid Fling (1 action): The assalid uses its tail to fling acid at nearby creatures.
+Acid Fling (1 action): The Assalid uses its tail to fling acid at nearby creatures.
 Every creature in a cone (length 2) takes 1 acid damage.

 Chilliop (small): (centipede)

 Chilliops are long creatures comprised of up to 100 discrete body segments.
 Each segment contains 1 pair of barbed legs except the First 2 which contain the creature’s mouth and a set of venomous claws respectively.
-The specifics details such as color and shape of body segment vary greatly to match their environment.
+The specific details such as color and shape of body segment vary greatly to match their environment.

 Attributes: Agil: 2 Fort: 1 Strn : 1 Wis: 0